Bulgarian Journalist Who Investigated Government Corruption Found Raped And Murdered In Forest

 Last year, Maltese journalist Daphne Caruana Galizia was killed by a powerful car bomb.
 In a pre-trial hearing, a police inspector said that the bomb was an organic explosive detonated by a mobile phone message.

-In August last year, Swedish freelance journalist Kim Wall was also killed after boarding the homemade submarine of Danish inventor Peter Madsen hoping to interview him.
+In August of 2017, Swedish freelance journalist Kim Wall was also killed after boarding the homemade submarine of Danish inventor Peter Madsen hoping to interview him.
 Madsen initially claimed to have let Wall off UC3 Nautilus before it sank.
 Dismembered parts of Wall’s body, however, were later found, which led to Madsen’s conviction.

 According to Reporters Without Borders, Bulgaria is the worst country in the EU when it comes to press freedom.
 The organization said that investigative journalists in the country are often subjected to pressure that range from simple warnings to physical assaults.